TRADING CRITIQUE LOGO

 Learning options trading basics theoretically takes 2 to 6 weeks for beginners.
 However, mastery of profitable trading takes months.

-4. What are the average fees for options trading in 2026?
+4. What are the average fees for options trading?

 Options trading fees vary for every broker, yet the average fees charged by the US brokers remain roughly $0.50 to %0.60.